rabbitboots/lxl/README.md

 **Notes:**

-* You should only disable this setting if you experience poor performance, or if you are able to check the file ahead of time with an XML linter.
+* This setting is **required** by the spec.
+You should only disable it if you experience poor performance, or if you are able to check the file ahead of time with an XML linter.

 ## xmlParser:getCheckCharacters